AlanSilvaaa/os_alan_vinbu/unit_2/workshop_vi/README.md

 ```bash
 ./truth_table
 ```
+When you run it it will be a solicitude to two binary inputs, it can be "1" or "0".

 ## Docker
 You can run the code using Docker.
 The Dockerfile is included in the repository.
 To build the Docker image, run: